mozilla/PRESC/README.md

 1. Install [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://conda.io/miniconda.html).

+2.Fork this repository and clone it into your machine.(using git CLI)

-2. Setup and activate environment:
+3. Setup and activate environment: for windows:
+   Open anaconda prompt and cd into the repo folder where you cloned it.
+   ex: cd PRESC
+   Then type the following commands to active presc environment.
 ```
  $ conda env create -f environment.yml
  $ conda activate presc
 ```

-3. Run Jupyter.
+4. Run Jupyter.
 The notebook will open in your browser at `localhost:8888` by default.

 ```
  $ jupyter notebook
 ```
+After running this command you will see the same directory in the notebook as you cloned.
+You will be able to see the datasets folder and now you can start working on it.

 We recommend everyone start by working on [#2](https://github.com/mozilla/PRESC/issues/2).